stateful/docs.runme.dev/docs/guide/monitoring-stack.md

 ## Configure Your Node Exporter In Your Runbook

-To configure your node exporter, you must follow three steps.
+To configure your Node Exporter, you must follow three steps.

 Step One: Set Up Node Exporter as a Service